ProfessorAire/Evands.Pellucid-Crestron/readme.md

 > Headers can be registered by calling `Debug.RegisterHeaderObject(yourClass, yourColorFormat);` or `Debug.RegisterHeaderObject("StringValue", yourColorFormat);`

 Besides restricting messages by their type, you can also narrow which debug messages are printed in several ways.
 You can add source header text to an `Allowed` or `Disallowed` list. (`Debug.AddAllowed` or `Debug.AddDisallowed`) When there are *any* items in the `Allowed` list, then *only* items in that list are allowed to print.
-This is especially useful in program code, as using the provided `Evands.Pellucid.Terminal.DebuggingCommand` makes it easy to add and remove these on the fly from the console.
+This is especially useful in program code, as using the provided `Evands.Pellucid.Terminal.DebuggingCommands` makes it easy to add and remove these on the fly from the console.
 If you're working on debugging a specific object you can add just the objects you want to allow into this list.

 Likewise, if you have a particularly chatty object that prints many debug messages and you want to explicitly enable viewing these messages only when you want to, add it to the `Disallowed` list, which will prevent messages originating from objects with that source header from being printed, regardless of the `DebugLevels` property.